-The new Center for Visual Arts will be home to two galleries that will showcase student, faculty, alumni and professional work throughout the year.
-The traditional gallery will have a high ceiling and wood flooring, while the experimental gallery will be easily reconfigured to whatever concept the artist can dream.
+The Nielsen Center is home to two galleries that showcase student, faculty, alumni and professional work throughout the year.
+The traditional gallery has a high ceiling and wood flooring, while the experimental gallery can be easily reconfigured to whatever concept the artist can dream.

 “Everything is bigger and better.
-We’ll have two galleries, a larger one that will serve as a traditional gallery space and the other more intimate and flexible space in which students may choose to be experimental—for example, with multimedia installations, video, light, sound or performance art.”
+We have two galleries, a larger one that serves as a traditional gallery space and the other more intimate and flexible space in which students may choose to be experimental—for example, with multimedia installations, video, light, sound or performance art.”

 —Visual Arts Professor Arthur Skinner ’72